 Logistics: Options include:

-By train to Faversham station, then walk or taxi out to Oare (walking route shown on the map, and described as part of my Two Creeks walk).
+By train to Faversham station, then walk or taxi out to Oare (walking route shown in RED on the map, and described as part of my Two Creeks walk).
 Finish at Teynham Station.

 ![]() |